 We will then examine the problem area, this usually means undressing down to underwear (if you would be more comfortable please bring along a pair of shorts to wear).
-This is necessary so we can see how the body moves and what is restricted.
+This is necessary so we can see how your body moves and what actions are restricted.

-During the examination we look at how joints, muscles and nerves can move as well as looking at posture and specific muscle strength.
-This will involve detailed palpation of those structures we feel are causing the problem, this doesn’t always match what the patient thinks as “referred pain”.
+During the examination we look at how joints, muscles and nerves move as well as looking at posture and specific muscle strength.
+This will involve detailed palpation of those structures we feel may be causing the problem, this doesn’t always match what you, the patient, thinks as “referred pain”.
 Meaning that someone may come in with what they think was a knee problem and through a detailed biomechanical examination we identify their hip, pelvis and/or their lower back as the source of the pain!
 Consequently a thorough examination may mean looking at how the whole body moves and establishing the original cause of the pain not just the resulting injury.

 Treatment is dependent on the needs of the patient and their condition at that particular time and may involve the use of gentle manipulative therapy; soft tissue massage; electrotherapy (Laser, Ultrasound, Interferential, Pulsed Shortwave); acupuncture; specific exercises to stretch or strengthen muscles; posture advice; advice on daily activities.

-Assessment for Neurological, Vestibular or Pelvic Floor problems will need a 1 hour appointment
+Assessment for Pelvic Floor problems will need a 1 hour appointment……TBA